Charel-G/underfloor-heating-planner/README.md

 ## Usage

 Open `index.html` in a modern web browser.
 A floor list is displayed to the left of the canvas.
 Use **Add Floor** to create new floors.
 The **Rename Floor** and **Delete Floor** buttons act on the currently selected floor (you can also rename by double‑clicking a floor name).
 Click a floor in the list to view it.
 Related drawing actions are grouped in the toolbar for quicker access and the active tool button is highlighted.
+Use **Undo** or **Redo** (Ctrl+Z/Ctrl+Y) to walk through recent changes.
 Below the floor list a distributor list shows all manifolds on the current floor.
 Selecting one highlights it in the plan and the **Delete Distributor** button removes it.
 The **Draw Wall** tool creates snapping lines.
 After placing a segment the next one begins from the previous endpoint, so you can chain walls together with successive clicks.
 Press **Esc** to finish and start elsewhere.
 Use **Draw Zone** in the same way; once you click near the starting point the polygon closes and you can enter its parameters.
 Use **Select/Move** to drag whole lines or their ends and edit their length in the **Line Length** input.
 Zones and distributors can also be moved with this tool.
 Double‑click a zone or distributor to change its properties or use the **Edit Distributor** button when a distributor is selected.
 Use **Delete Selected** (or press the Delete key) to remove the currently selected wall, zone or distributor.
 While drawing a wall you can type a length and press **Enter** to size the segment without using the input box.
 A tooltip near the cursor shows the current segment length in metres.